cloudentity/ce-samples-identity-pool-reference-apps/README.md

 - Enter `http://localhost:3000/` and click "Save"
 - Have the "Client ID" value handy for the Reference UI app setup

-After this configuration has been completed, go to `identity-pool-user-reference-ui-react/README.md` for instructions on how to install the self-service app dependencies, populate the ACP values you've configured in the app's environment variables, and run the app.
+After this configuration has been completed, go to `identity-pool-user-reference-ui-react/README.md` for instructions on how to install the user auth React app dependencies, populate the ACP values you've configured in the app's environment variables, and run the app.

-> **Note:** Having followed these basic instructions, you do not need the `identity-pool-reference-ui-services-nodejs` backend app at this point.
+> **Note:** Having followed these basic instructions, you do not need the Node.js backend app at this point.

-After following the self-service app instructions, click on the "Login" button and you should be redirected to an Identity Pool login page if everything has been configured correctly.
+After following the user auth React app instructions, click on the "Login" button and you should be redirected to an Identity Pool login page if everything has been configured correctly.
 Once logged in, you will be able to view and edit the profile of your logged-in Identity Pool user.

 > **Note:** if you are using a workspace that has more than one IDP set up, you will be presented with a choice of IDPs with which to log in after clicking the "Login" button.
-In this case, you must select the Identity Pool IDP for the self-service app to work.
+In this case, you must select the Identity Pool IDP for the user auth React app to work.
 For clarity, we recommend that you create a workspace to use just for this tutorial.

-**Advanced ACP Configuration for the Self-service App: Setting up a Custom IDP and Login Page**
+**Advanced ACP Configuration for the User Auth React App: Setting up a Custom IDP and Login Page**

 In the basic examples above, the use of an Identity Pool IDP meant that the login page was generated by ACP, and we had only limited control over its appearance.
 To make a fully custom login page possible, it is necessary to create a custom IDP and wire the series of requests required for the authorization flow in a backend server.
 This is where the Node.js backend app `identity-pool-reference-ui-services-nodejs` comes in.
 It will act as an intermediary between our frontend and the resource server, i.e. our ACP Identity Pool.

-**Concepts Behind the Backend-for-Frontend (BFF) Pattern used for Custom IDP Login in the Self-service UI**
+**Concepts Behind the Backend-for-Frontend (BFF) Pattern used for Custom IDP Login in the User Auth React App**

-In our first, basic example above, the frontend was directly calling a set of self-service APIs exposed by ACP Identity Pools, which internally are able to determine the user's identity from the authentication context, as long as the user possesses an access token that was issued by an Identity Pool IDP.
+In our first, basic example above, the frontend was directly calling a set of profile management APIs exposed by ACP Identity Pools, which internally are able to determine the user's identity from the authentication context, as long as the user possesses an access token that was issued by an Identity Pool IDP.

-With a custom IDP, which we need to implement a fully customized login page, an access token minted for the same identity pool user will not have this context, and requests to self service APIs will fail.
-We must manually configure the authentication context to map the user's UUID into the access token, but even then, this is not enough to allow calling Identity Pool self-service API endpoints.
-We must set up an intermediary backend application that internally calls Identity Pool admin APIs on behalf of the user, and passes the data we want to expose to the frontend.
+With a custom IDP, which we need to implement a fully customized login page, an access token minted for the same identity pool user will not have this context, and requests to profile management APIs will fail.
+We must manually configure the authentication context to map the user's UUID into the access token, but even then, this is not enough to allow calling Identity Pool profile management API endpoints.
+We must set up an intermediary backend application (the Node.js backend app in this project) that internally calls Identity Pool admin APIs on behalf of the user, and passes the data we want to expose to the frontend.

-At a high level, the BFF pattern for the self-service app works like this:
+At a high level, the BFF pattern for the user auth React app plus the Node.js backend app works like this:

-- The user clicks "Login" on the self-service UI app, and is redirected to the custom IDP login page (which looks like the rest of the reference app, creating the illusion that no redirect took place at all)
+- The user clicks "Login" on the user auth React app, and is redirected to the custom IDP login page (which looks like the rest of the reference app, creating the illusion that no redirect took place at all)
 - The user enters their identifier and password
 - The backend application internally calls the Identity Pool [Verify Password](https://docs.authorization.cloudentity.com/api/identity/#tag/Users/operation/verifyPassword) API, and if that request is successful, it next calls the ACP System [Accept Login](https://docs.authorization.cloudentity.com/api/system/#tag/logins/operation/acceptLoginRequest) API, passing the user's UUID (which was returned in the Verify Password response) into the `authentication_context` parameter of the request body
 - The Accept Login response contains a redirect URL to ACP to complete the authorization flow, and the frontend redirects to this URL